 If you find your business is struggling to provide quality customer support to your Amazon customers, consider linking Amazon to a helpdesk to make the job easier.
-Desk.com and Zendesk are both fantastic programs that make helping your customers a breeze.
+Desk.com, Freshdesk and Zendesk are all fantastic programs that make helping your customers a breeze.

 Your price has a huge impact on every aspect of your Amazon business.
 Every time you set a price, you have to consider a triangle of demands: